 I am often puzzled by the Mason who travels the internet looking for weaker prey, or who is looking to pick an online fight with another Mason.
 Did he (or she) not learn anything from his Masonic lessons?
 Well, he actually did, but in a misguided effort to protect the craft, he instead has become a cyberbully.
-Instead of accepting another Masonic viewpoint, he actually goes out of his way to discredit the brother (or sister if a Co-Mason or a woman only Mason); this is an act unbecoming a Mason who desires a high moral character.
+Instead of accepting another Masonic viewpoint, he actually goes out of his way to discredit the brother; this is an act unbecoming a Mason who desires a high moral character.
 As such, after some reflection, I have decided to write my own views on the matter; and here they are, with supporting quotes from Albert Pike’s book Morals and Dogma, 1871.

 Online Etiquette For Masons: